Beth is a long-time gardener and former professional who loves to share her rescues and successes in the plant world.

 Is a Polyculture Lawn Right for You?

-Now may be the perfect time begin a low-cost and easy-to-start environmentally friendly landscaping alternative: blend clover into your existing grass lawn to create a "polyculture lawn."
+Now might be the perfect time to begin a low-cost and easy-to-start environmentally friendly landscaping alternative: blend clover into your existing grass lawn to create a polyculture lawn.

 Clover Lawns: Easy Start Directions and Maintenance Tips